Team-based (collaborative) care for depression

 Depression care in primary care works best with collaborative-care support; it should be offered where available.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 100% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 100% of the time it should have happened.

 - Is team-based or collaborative care for depression available to me here?